senzing-garage/template-docker/README.md

 ### Volumes

 1. :pencil2: Specify the directory containing the Senzing installation.
+   The directory may have been just created in the "[Initialize Senzing](#initialize-senzing)" section or may exist from prior work.
    Example:

     ```console
     export SENZING_VOLUME=/opt/my-senzing
     ```

-    1. A simple test to see if `SENZING_VOLUME` is correct.
+    1. Here's a simple test to see if `SENZING_VOLUME` is correct.
        The following commands should return file contents.
        Example: